tonystdeng/c--svg-utility/README.md

    In simple terms: I tried, and I failed...
 2. For anyone who is willing to suggest/edit/improve on source code, I am more than wellcome
+## Licence
-3. This project is GPL licenced.
+This project is licensed under the GPL License - see the [LICENCE](LICENCE.txt) file for details.